Raising the flag on faulty reasoning.

 Representative examples inspired by real patterns in current political rhetoric

-Get daily fallacy calls and fair play awards in your feed.
-We break down the logic behind today's biggest political arguments in tweet-sized takedowns.
+Daily fallacy calls and fair play awards.
+We break down the logic behind today's biggest political arguments in tweet-sized takedowns — no hot takes, just cold logic.